Asset Refinance

 How We Checked This

-Asset refinance structures and advance rate ranges reflect current UK asset finance market practice as of April 2026.
+Asset refinance structures and advance rate ranges reflect current UK asset finance market practice as of June 2026.
 Rate ranges sourced from specialist UK asset refinance lenders.
 Sale-and-leaseback mechanics align with Finance & Leasing Association (FLA) guidance.
+We did not arrange or test any of these facilities ourselves.

 Specific advance rates, terms, and eligibility depend on lender, asset type, condition, and business credit profile.